What happened to Simone Biles at Tokyo Olympics? Simone Biles’s ADHD

 After hackers circulated confidential medical records from the World Anti-Doping Agency database and tried to use Biles’ prescription medication to question her credentials, Simone Biles flipped the script and used the leak to send a powerful message about stigma, mental health, and sports.
 Simone Biles’s Stand Against ADHD Stigma by saying, “I have ADHD, and I have taken medicine for it since I was a kid.”

-Ritalin Being Linked To Simone Biles’ Struggles At Tokyo Olympics
+Ritalin and ADCD Being Linked To Simone Biles’ Struggles At Tokyo Olympics

 Ritalin and ADHD were being linked to Simone Biles’s struggles at Tokyo Olympics.
 It happened for a reason.
 An illegal release of some high-profile athletes’ medical data back in 2016 showed Biles had tested positive for methylphenidate – the official name for Ritalin, a common medication for treating ADHD.
 The situation led the then-19-year-old star to address her ADHD diagnosis publicly and say she’s taken the medication since she was a child to manage her symptoms.